Not getting enough sales through your eCommerce store?

 #12.
 Use targeted Facebook ads

 When you need a hit of sales quickly, your best bet is NOT to boost a Facebook post and NOT to run ads to a cold audience.
 (A cold audience is people who don’t know your business or brand and have never been to your website before.)

 Instead, run Facebook ads to your warm audiences.
-I like to use a custom audience of email subscribers, and a custom audience of people who have engaged with your social media pages within the last 90 days, AND a custom audience of your customers (as your happy customers are highly likely to want to buy again!)
+I like to use a custom audience of email subscribers, a custom audience of people who have engaged with your social media pages within the last 90 days, AND a custom audience of your customers (as your happy customers are highly likely to want to buy again!)